wilmixjemin8/H-/README.md

 # H@
 ----

-JDollar:Hibernate  -H@    is  an ORM   tool ,  and  Framework  for  JDollar  used   with  JHSF,S@,and all  WSIT Technologies.
+JDollar:Hibernate  -H@    is  an ORM   tool ,and  a   new  Advanced   Technology  used   with  JHSF,S@,and all  WSIT Technologies.
+H@    is  also  used  for  the  Framework  for  JDollar.

 H@  uses   HIBER.TEMPLATE  to  perform  operations  like Insertion,Select  all,Having  clause,Update  ,delete  ,Select